 Insurer/Third Party Administrator Services

-Group Health Plans (GHPs), Third Party Administrators (TPAs), Liability and No-Fault Insurances, and Workers’ Compensation all have an obligation to ensure benefit payments are made in the proper order and to repay Medicare if mistaken primary payments are made or ifthere is a settlement, judgment, award or other payment made for services paid conditionally by Medicare.
-The Medicare program uses Coordination of Benefits (COB) processes to identify payers primary to Medicare and Medicare Secondary Payer recovery processes to recover mistaken primary payments and conditional payments.
+Group Health Plans (GHPs), Third Party Administrators (TPAs), liability and no-fault insurers, and workers’ compensation entities all have an obligation to ensure benefit payments are made in the proper order and to repay Medicare if mistaken primary payments are made or if there is a settlement, judgment, award or other payment made for services paid conditionally by Medicare.
+The Medicare program uses Coordination of Benefits (COB) processes to identify payers primary to Medicare and Medicare Secondary Payer (MSP) recovery processes to recover mistaken primary payments and conditional payments.

 Coordination of Benefits